rtam97/C11-CompModNeuPlast/README.md

 Supervisor: [Prof. Dr. Jochen Triesch](https://www.fias.science/en/neuroscience/research-groups/jochen-triesch/)

-⚠️ As of 26/01/2022 I have rewritten the entire code so that it is object-oriented.
-Much easier to run simulations now! ⚠️

 # Contents of the repository

 ## 📂 neurosim

-In this directory there is a single file `neurosim.py` which contains all the classes needed to run a simulation
+In this directory there is a single file `neurosim.py` which contains all the classes needed to run the exercises

 ## 📂 exercises